ashakeem/ashakeem/README.md

 👨‍💻 All of my projects are available at https://www.ayomidehakeem.dev/

-👨‍💻  I'm currently working on : Bridging the gap between AI and Fitness
+👨‍💻  I'm currently working on : Start-ups

 🌱 I'm currently learning:  Low-Latency and Low-Level programming using C++